jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Bob**: So, yeah, okay.

 **Jesse**: Yeah, I agree.
 Okay, okay, so that's good.

+## Professionalism

-All right, so I want to move now to professionalism, which is a completely different topic, and it's it's probably the most fun topic I think we could be talking about here.
+**Jesse**: All right, so I want to move now to professionalism, which is a completely different topic, and it's it's probably the most fun topic I think we could be talking about here.

 **Bob**: OK.

+### Why aren't software engineers interested in becoming a profession?

 **Jesse**: Okay, so why aren't software developers interested in becoming a profession akin to doctors and lawyers?
 Or do you do you refute the the the assumption of that claim?